Jertole/jert-network/docs/governance-overview.md

 The three signers represent independent control domains:

-Signer A – represents a registered local infrastructure & operations control adn operational execution, energy, logistics, and physical infrastructure deployment (CRYOGAS LLC,Kazahstan).
+Signer A – represents a registered local infrastructure operator - CRYOGAS LLC (Kazakhstan), BIN 230140010661.The entity is a party to an investment agreement with the Government of the Republic of Kazakhstan and is responsible for physical execution and capital deployment for the first terminal i Actobe.

 Signer B – Engenering & technology / Holding Control
 Represents strategic and commercial interests of the group, including brand, IP, and long-term value alignment.